Youcode-Classe-E-2023-2024/KholodSanak_Avito/README.md

 This PHP application is designed to display a list of annonces fetched from a MySQL database.
 It allows users to view existing annonces, add new annonces, modify existing ones, and delete annonces.

+## Use Case Diagram
+File: use_case_diagram_avito.png
+Description: This file contains the use case diagram illustrating the various use cases of a user in Avito annonces site.

+## Class Diagram
+File: Avito_class_diagram.png
+Description: This file contains the class diagram outlining the essential classes and their fonctionnalities in the Avito annonces site.

 ## Prerequisites

 Before you begin, ensure you have the following requirements installed on your system: